Tennant Creek Golf Club

 As I walked off down what I had determined was the first fairway, a frightening thought gripped me.
 Australia is home to some of the world’s most unique animals.
 Koalas, kangaroos, and wombats are simply adorable, and we are overcome with joy each time we see them in the wild!

 But Australia is also home to some of the deadliest animals in the world.
 Menekse and I had already traveled for nearly a year in Australia, but the thought of all the animals eager to kill us never ventured far from our minds.
 And while we had seen plenty of adorable animals in our travels, we had also seen two huge Pythons fighting to the death in the Daintree River.
 And a shark when we went snorkeling in the Great Barrier Reef.
-Ok, so it was “just” a harmless Whitetip Reef Shark, but still- it was a shark nonetheless!
+Ok, so it was “just” a harmless Whitetip Reef Shark, but it was still a shark!

 Grip it and RIP it!